Tu'er Shen

-Tu'er Shen (兔儿神 (兔兒神, Tùrshén), The Leveret Spirit) or Tu Shen (兔神 (Tùshén), The Rabbit God), is a Chinese deity who manages love and sex between men.
+Tu'er Shen (兔儿神 (兔兒神, Tùrshén), The Leveret Spirit), Hu Tianbao or Tu Shen (兔神 (Tùshén), The Rabbit God), is a Chinese deity who manages love and sex between men.
 His name literally means "rabbit deity".
 His adherents refer to him as Ta Yeh (大爷 (大爺, dàyé), The Master).

 In a folk tale from 17th century Fujian, a soldier is in love with a provincial official, and spies on him to see him naked.
-The official has the soldier tortured and killed, but he returns from the dead in the form of a leveret (a rabbit in its first year) in the dream of a village elder.
+The official has the soldier tortured and killed, but he returns from the dead in the form of a leveret (a hare in its first year) in the dream of a village elder.
 The leveret demands that local men build a temple to him where they can burn incense in the interest of "affairs of men".
 The story ends:

 Legends

 According to What the Master Would Not Discuss, written by Yuan Mei during the Qing dynasty, Tu'er Shen was a man named Hu Tianbao (胡天保) who fell in love with a very handsome imperial inspector of Fujian Province.
 One day he was caught peeping on the inspector through a bathroom wall, at which point he confessed his reluctant affections for the other man.
 The imperial inspector had Hu Tianbao sentenced to death by beating.
 One month after Hu Tianbao's death, he appeared to a man from his hometown in a dream, claiming that since his crime was one of love, the underworld officials decided to right the injustice by appointing him the god and safeguarder of homosexual affections.

 After his dream the man erected a shrine to Hu Tianbao, which became very popular in Fujian, so much so that in late Qing times, the cult of Hu Tianbao was targeted for extermination by the Qing government.

 The deity can be seen as an alternative to Yue Lao, the matchmaker god, for heterosexual relations.